 Good Hotel Guide Review

-16. Some in riverside annexe, 1 suitable for disabled, 2 lodges in grounds.
+16. Some in riverside annexe, 1 suitable for disabled, 2 cabins in grounds.

 all year except 24–28 Dec, restaurant closed Mon lunch, except bank holidays.

-bar, restaurant, delicatessen, free Wi-Fi, in-room TV (Freeview), riverside terrace, garden, parking.
+bar, restaurant, in-room TV (Freeview), function facilities, deli/coffee shop, riverside terrace, garden, parking.

 in public areas.